 The last part of this section is to discuss potential determinants of TFP in each sector.
-In doing so, Table 1, 2.1-2.1.3, 2.2-2.2.3 and 2.3-2.3.3 reports Ordinary Least Square (OLS) estimation on TFP's determinants in manufacturing, trade, hotel and restaurant, real estate, and other services, respectively.
+In doing so, Table A1 to Table A2.4.3 in Annex A reports Ordinary Least Square (OLS) estimation on TFP's determinants in manufacturing, trade, hotel & restaurant, real estate and other services, respectively.
 These analyses uncover some stylized facts about TFP as follows: